ThomasMiconi/GABugs/README.md

 evaluated, select the 20% best, and replenish the rest of the population with mutated copies of these 20%.
 Mutation occurs by adding a Cauchy-distributed number to 5% of the network's weights.
-There is no crossover and parents for each new individual are chosen randomly from the 20%, inorder to maximize exploration.
-Another important aspect is that we disallow direct connections from input sensors to actuators.
+There is no crossover and parents for each new individual are chosen randomly from the 20%, in order to maximize exploration.
+In addition, we disallow direct connections from input sensors to actuators.
 This forces the sensors to take input from other neurons, which seems to facilitate the discovery of the relevant computations.